janipalsamaki/blog-work-data-management/README.md

 # The advantages of Robocorp, work data management, and work items

-Interact with multiple systems and data sources - web applications, desktop applications, email, images, and PDF documents.
+- Interact with multiple systems and data sources - web applications, desktop applications, email, images, PDF documents, and much more.

-Find and read data from images and PDF documents.
+- Find and read data from images and PDF documents.

-Split processes into separate, clear tasks.
+- Split processes into separate, clear tasks.

-Run in Control Room containers to avoid self-hosted infra pain.
+- Run in Control Room containers to avoid self-hosted infra pain.

-Take advantage of multiple execution environments by also running on a Windows environment within the same process.
+- Take advantage of multiple execution environments by also running on a Windows environment within the same process.
+Or macOS.
+Or Linux!

-Use work items to enable parallel execution of work for faster process completion.
+- Use work items to enable parallel execution of work for faster process completion.

-Monitor the status of work flowing through the process.
+- Monitor the status of work flowing through the process.

-View, manually fix, and re-run the failed items.
+- View, manually fix, and re-run the failed items.

 # Learn more